What Money Can’t Buy

-It took me until my 40s to start feeling as if something were missing from my life.
-I made a couple of attempts to do something about it but I was useless at anything practical.
-I ended up failing spectacularly and embarrassingly.
-So I gave up and went back to my louche, superficial and self-indulgent ways, but with much less pleasure.
+It took me until my 40s before I started to feel as if something were missing from my life.
+I made a few of attempts to find ways to fill the void but I was useless at anything practical.
+I failed at each attempt — spectacularly and embarrassingly.
+So I gave up and went back to my former louche, superficial and self-indulgent ways, but now with much less pleasure.

 When I was young, I never questioned that I could have anything I wanted.
 I could buy whatever I wished.
 I could pick up at a moment’s notice and travel halfway around the world on a whim.
 There were always lots of people willing to laugh at my jokes, to revel in my company, to sleep in my bed.
 It never occurred to me to feel bad or ashamed that everything I had had been bought…including, in their fashion, the laughter, the reveling and the sex.
 There was nothing beyond that which I wanted.
 I had all that I desired and desired all I had.

 Eventually, however, as I got older, the people I met in my circle tended to be wealthy because they had accomplished something.
 Even those born rich, seemed to have achieved success in their chosen pursuits.
 And while there was a fair share of marriages of convenience, there were many who genuinely loved their spouses.

 This started to nag at a corner of my psyche.

 The thought started small but I soon began to feel that people only saw me as an extension of my money.

 Of course that should have been ridiculously obvious.
 But for decades it was completely opaque to me.
 I’d been content in my shallow world and had seen no reason to think too deeply about matters which might sow seeds of dissatisfaction.

 But as this realization grew, I got the notion that I wanted to possess something money could not buy: The pride of accomplishment.
 Self-respect.
 Someone who loved me for myself.